mlm20/Ranked-Choice-Voting-Web-App/README.md

 # Project

 The project in this repository is the primary submission for my DE1 **Computing 2: Applications** module at Imperial College London.
 The aim of this module was to become comfortable developing web-apps with a server and client side.
-The focus was on the backend and functionality, rather than UI/UX.

 ## Brief